screeps/docs/api/source/Game.md

 OK | The operation has been scheduled successfully.
 ERR_BUSY | 12-hours cooldown period is not over yet.
 ERR_INVALID_ARGS | The argument is not a valid shard limits object.
 {% endapi_return_codes %}

+{% api_method Game.cpu.unlock '' 1 %}

+Unlock full CPU for your account for additional 24 hours.
+This method will consume 1 CPU unlock bound to your account (See [`Game.resources`](#Game.resources)).
+If full CPU is not currently unlocked for your account, it may take some time (up to 5 minutes) before unlock is applied to your account.

+### Return value

+One of the following codes:
+{% api_return_codes %}
+OK | The operation has been scheduled successfully.
+ERR_BUSY | Your CPU is unlocked with a subscription.
+ERR_NOT_ENOUGH_RESOURCES | Your account does not have enough `cpuUnlock` resource.
+{% endapi_return_codes %}